-The additional signs apply to the respective bar, just like the traditional accidentals.
+The additional signs apply to the respective measure, just like the conventional accidentals.

-After Richter Herf / Maedel, these signs are always placed above the notes and a slash overrides them.
-However, together with chords, bent arrows beside the notes are used for better readability; for example:
+After Richter Herf / Maedel, these signs are always placed above the notes and a diagonal slash cancels them.
+However, together with chords, bent arrows are used for better legibility; for example: